 Skip to main content

-Council of Southern Mountains Records
+Council of the Southern Mountains records, Part 1

 Collection — Multiple Containers

-Identifier: BCA 0002 SAA 001
+Identifier: BCA 0002-SAA 001

 Scope and Contents

-This collection is comprised of the records (1912-1970) of the Council of the Southern Mountains including: organizational and administrative records, conference records, financial records, records of several CSM commissions, materials and papers of the Community Action Program, records of the CSM publication Mountain Life and Work, reference materials, and photographs.
+This collection is comprised of the records of the Council of the Southern Mountains including: organizational and administrative records, conference records, financial records, records of several CSM commissions, materials and papers of the Community Action Program, records of the CSM publication Mountain Life and Work, reference materials, and photographs.

 Dates